cokelaer/sphinx_tutorial/source/quickstart.rst

 and follow the instructions.
 Most of the time you simply need to press enter.

-However, you will have to enter the project name, your name, the version (put 1 if you don't know) and select the extension that you will need later on.
-If you do not know, select *yes* to all (note that jsmath raised an error on my version).
+However, you will have to enter the project name, your name, the version (put 1 if you don't know) and select the extension that you will need later on (.txt or .rst to your conveninence but I would recommend rst).
+If you do not know, select *yes* to all (note that jsmath raised an error on my distributution).

 .. note:: this is a basic setup.
 All options will be stored in a file called **conf.py**, which can be edited at any time later on.

 In principle you should now have a file called **conf.py**, a file called **index.rst** (or contents.rst) and some directories.

-The **conf.py** file can be edited if you know what you are doing so as to add new extensions, additional html pages, ...
+The **conf.py** file can be edited if you know what you are doing so as to add new extensions, additional html pages, change the authors or version and much more.
+Here below is the beginning of the conf.py file used to create this documentation:

 .. literalinclude:: conf.py
     :linenos:
     :language: python
-    :lines: 1-15
+    :lines: 1-30

 The file **index.rst** is your entry point.
 Change it to your need.